ldbc/ldbc_acid/README.md

 # Stop the docker after the test
 docker stop acid-tg
 ```

-Note the license in the container is a trial license supporting at most 100GB data.
-This license sufficient for ACID tests.
+Note that the license in the container is a trial license supporting at most 100GB data.
+This license is sufficient for ACID tests.

 TigerGraph has two modes of running query: non-distributed and distributed.
-The ABORT function currently does not work in the non-distributed mode but work for distributed.
+The ABORT function currently does not work in the non-distributed mode but works for distributed.
 Atomicity and G1aW are implemented in the distributed query and all other queries are implemented using non-distributed query.
-All the tests can pass.
+All the tests pass.